vogtrj/garmin-gear-bot/README.md

 Garmin provides an official Health API with real webhooks, but it requires applying for partner access and is intended for commercial products.
 For personal automation, the community-maintained `garminconnect` Python library provides equivalent access via the same endpoints used by the Garmin Connect web app.

-### Why polling instead of webhooks?
+### Why is the schedule in Node-RED instead of the Python service?

-The unofficial API has no webhook support — polling is the only option.
-A 5-minute interval is a reasonable balance between responsiveness and API courtesy.
-Do not set `POLL_INTERVAL` below 120 seconds.
+Putting the schedule in Node-RED keeps the Python service simple and stateless with respect to timing — it does exactly one thing when asked.
+It also means you can adjust the check frequency, pause checks, or trigger a check manually (by clicking the Inject node) without touching the Python container at all.
+Any event in Node-RED can serve as a trigger: a time schedule, a dashboard button, a geofence event, or anything else.

 ### Why MQTT as the message bus?

 MQTT decouples the Python service from Node-RED cleanly.
 Either component can restart independently without losing messages (QoS 1 ensures at-least-once delivery).
-It also makes the system extensible — other automations can subscribe to `garmin/activity/new` for their own purposes without modifying this service.
+It also makes the system extensible — other automations can subscribe to `garmin/activity/new` for their own purposes without modifying this service, and additional trigger sources can publish to `garmin/trigger/check` without any changes on the Python side.

 ### Token persistence